System Behaviour Description Language

 The full list of the SBDL compiler’s modes of operation can be found in the Command-Line Interface section; this section will demonstrate some examples of how to use these modes.

-Aggregate Inputs
+Compile Inputs

 1. Identify all input files (potentially recursively)